On this page:

 - However, too much phosphorus can make your bones weak.
 Limiting phosphorus can be hard.
 Foods that contain phosphorus, such as meat and milk, also contain protein that you need.
 You should be careful to eat enough protein, yet not so much that you get too much phosphorus.
 You can avoid other foods that contain phosphorus, such as cola, tea, beans, and nuts.

-- Read more in the NKDEP fact sheet Phosphorus at www.nkdep.nih.gov.
+- Read more in the NKDEP fact sheet Phosphorus.

 - Find healthy ways to add calories to your diet.
 Calories are found in all foods and give your body energy.
 Many people on hemodialysis do not have a good appetite and do not get enough calories.
 Vegetable oils are good sources of calories.
 Vegetable oils include olive oil, canola oil, and safflower oil.
 Use them on breads, rice, and noodles.
 Hard candy, sugar, honey, jam, and jelly provide calories and energy.
 However, if you have diabetes, speak with your doctor or dietitian before eating extra sweets.

-- Read more about nutrition for people who are on hemodialysis in Eat Right to Feel Right on Hemodialysis.
+- More information about nutrition for people who are on hemodialysis is provided in the NIDDK health topic, Eat Right to Feel Right on Hemodialysis.

 - Peritoneal dialysis